developmentseed/tensorflow-eo-training-2/ds_book/_build/html/_sources/docs/index.md

 These materials are designed to provide TensorFlow expertise via tutorials and science support, vis a vis suggestions for acquisition and processing of data inputs, training, testing, and evaluation of TensorFlow models as well as different TensorFlow / deep learning techniques demoed in Colab notebooks using real data.

+This is a "part 2" to https://developmentseed.org/tensorflow-eo-training/docs/index.html, with updates focused on the use of TensorFlow 2.x and the`tf.keras` API as well as updated content on state of the art deep learning algorithms and techniques.

 The content of this workshop assumes general familiarity with geospatial data such as satellite imagery, raster and vector formats, file formats such as [GeoTIFF](https://earthdata.nasa.gov/esdis/eso/standards-and-references/geotiff) and [GeoJSON](https://geojson.org/), the [python](https://www.python.org/) programming language and [Google Colab](https://research.google.com/colaboratory/).
 Having knowledge of [numpy](https://numpy.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/), [geopandas](https://geopandas.org/en/stable/) and [sci-kit learn](https://scikit-learn.org/stable/) is a plus.